GreptimeTeam/greptimedb-operator/tests/e2e/README.md

 ## How it works

 The E2E needs to be run in a Kubernetes cluster.
-It will use the kind to create a K8s and deploy the greptimedb-operator and other dependencies.
+It will use the [kind](https://kind.sigs.k8s.io/) to create a K8s and deploy the greptimedb-operator and other dependencies.

 The following scripts are used to run the E2E:

 - `tests/e2e/setup/create-cluster.sh`

    - Create a Kubernetes cluster using kind;

    - Pull the latest release GreptimeDB image;

-   - Build the greptimedb-operator image and deploy it to the cluster;
+   - Build the `greptimedb-operator` and `greptimedb-initializer` image and deploy it to the cluster;

    - Deploy the dependencies (e.g., etcd, Kafka, etc);

 - `tests/e2e/setup/delete-cluster.sh`: Destroy the E2E cluster;